 In case of termination of office of the CEO and of one of the Deputy-CEOs, a non-compete clause provides for payment of 50% of the CEO's fixed compensation over an 18-month period.
 Under this clause, the CEO and the Deputy-CEO are required to refrain from working directly or indirectly for any satellite operator.

-Fees paid to members of the Board of Directors for the financial year ended 30 June 2019 amounted to 1.0 million euros (0.8 million euros for the financial year ended 30 June 2018).
+Fees paid to members of the Board of Directors for the financial year ended 30 June 2019 amounted to 1.0 million euros (0.8 million euros for the

 8.1.
 Other related parties